It goes without saying, the last several months have been tough.

-The answer to this paradox, as it turns out, is rather simple: people are spending more time online, but they’re reading news, playing video games, and looking for inspiration to have a quality time during the quarantine.
+The answer to this paradox, as it turns out, is rather simple: people are spending more time online, but they’re reading news, playing video games, and looking for inspiration to have quality time during the quarantine.

 Given all these factors, it’s safe to say employer branding efforts right now are not business as usual.

-There are a couple things employers can do to mitigate this sense of uncertainty and make a positive impression on potential candidates:
+There are a couple of things employers can do to mitigate this sense of uncertainty and make a positive impression on potential candidates:

 - Focus on your employer brand: consider putting resources into social media posts and content that enhances your brand affinity while keeping you top of mind over the next few months.

-- Inform your community on how you’re managing the situation: there is no more forceful statement than values in action.
+- Inform your community about how you’re managing the situation: there is no more forceful statement than values in action.
 Don’t try to oversell it, though.
 There will be time for that; now is the time for empathy and support for one another.

 - Adjust your hiring process and update your career page: like you, every single one of your potential candidates is feeling uncertain.
 Let candidates know how the hiring process will work from the interview to onboarding.